Procedures

 An evaluation appointment is required at one of our two offices.
 Cystoscopy and vaginal examination are performed to evaluate incontinence.
 Surgery is then discussed.

-A blood work, an ECG and a preoperative meeting with a nurse are also necessary.
+A blood work and a preoperative meeting with a nurse are also necessary.
 She will be able to answer any additional questions you may have about the surgery.

 What is a Single Incision Urethropexy?

 The procedure is carried out under local anesthesia and sometimes with sedation.
-It can be performed at the hospital or in a minor operating room at the office.
 This technique is mainly designed for slim and physically active young women.

 The benefits of this technique: